National Association of Telecommunications Officers and Advisors: History

 Originally named the Association of Cable Regulators, NATOA formed in 1980 as an affiliated association with the National League of Cities (NLC), before eventually became an independent association shortly thereafter.
-NATOA's knowledge and understanding of how federal communications policies impact local governments and the citizens we represent have resulted in our ability to have direct influence on legislation, regulations, and policy development.

 Membership & Chapters

 NATOA represents local governments across the country.
 Members include cities, counties, towns, villages and commissions.
 NATOA also has regional chapters that are affiliated with the national NATOA organization.
 Chapters include: